ibm-cloud-docs/apiconnect/getting-started-v5.md

 When you want to return to your service later, open your Resource listing in the {{site.data.keyword.cloud_notm}} [Dashboard](https://cloud.ibm.com/resources){: external}, look in the **Cloud Foundry services** section, and click your {{site.data.keyword.apiconnect_short}} service.
 {: tip}

+## Referencing your region in URLs
+{: #regions_getting-started-v5}

+When a command requires you to include the URL that points to your service instance, include the region where your instance is deployed; for example:

+- api.us-south.apiconnect.appdomain.cloud
+- api.us-east.apiconnect.appdomain.cloud
+- api.eu-gb.apiconnect.appdomain.cloud
+- api.eu-de.apiconnect.appdomain.cloud
+- api.au-syd.apiconnect.appdomain.cloud

 ## Where would you like to begin?